parallelpro/asteroseismology/README.md

-This is a repository of all the codes I have written for asteroseismology project.
+This is a repository of all the codes I have written for asteroseismology projects.
 Using git is better for the purpose of version control.
 So I started using them from now! -- 05/12/2018

 # Introduction
 err